What PTE Academic score will I need to study in the UK?

 The amount of money you’ll need to study in the UK will also vary.
 Student fees differ from institution to institution.
 At the same time, your accommodation and day-to-day living expenses will depend on where your university is located.

-For a more detailed breakdown, check out the guide on the cost of living in the UK.
+Check out our guide on the cost of living in the UK.

 English language requirements